Ames-Exobiology/Ames-Exobiology.github.io/index.md

 ## Welcome!

-[NASA's exobiology branch](https://www.nasa.gov/content/exobiology-branch-code-ssx) lives in building N239 at the Ames Research Center in Moffett Field, CA, USA.
-Here you can find the latest goals, presentations, papers, and more from some of our groups.
+[NASA](https://www.nasa.gov/) has recently initiated what's known as the **I**nternal **S**cientist **F**unding **M**odel (ISFM) – an infrastructure intended to provide sustained support for certain core governmental scientific efforts involving NASA scientists.
+Here you can find the latest goals, presentations, papers, and more from some of [NASA's Exobiology Branch](https://www.nasa.gov/content/exobiology-branch-code-ssx) ISFM working groups.

 ---
 ---